 - even strengthen your immune system

 When this community is disturbed, it can quickly become unbalanced.
 This is also why digestive issues are a common side effect of taking antibiotics, as the delicate bacterial balance in your intestines is upset.

 The extent of the effects to your gut flora will depend on the strength of the antibiotic and the length of time that you take it.
 Fortunately, there are ways you can support your body and heal your gut during and after taking antibiotics to help reduce the side effects and ultimately strengthen your immune system.

 No. 1 – Don’t Quit!

 If your doctor prescribes you antibiotics and believes you have a bacterial infection that may not clear on its own, take the antibiotic course prescribed completely.

-It’s incredibly important that you finish your prescription, even if you feel better part way through, as failing to do so, you risk your infection returning or mutating into an antibiotic-resistant form.
+It’s incredibly important that you finish your prescription, even if you feel better partway through.
+Failing to do so, you risk your infection returning or mutating into an antibiotic-resistant form.
 If it returns, you may even have to take another course of antibiotics, and that’s not fun for anyone, especially your gut.

 No. 2 – Eat Real Food and Stay Hydrated

 Diet has a major effect on your gut flora.
-The typical western diet is high in processed foods, added sugar and omega-6 fats, and low in omega-3 fats, fibre and nutrient dense veggies.
+The typical western diet is high in processed foods, added sugar and omega-6 fats.
+It’s also low in omega-3 fats, fibre and nutrient-dense veggies.
 This diet causes negative changes to many strains of gut bacteria, and when your gut is already taking a hit from the antibiotics, you definitely don’t want to add a meagre diet into the mix.

 Instead, opt for a low-glycaemic, whole-foods diet rich in: